bata26/MyVacation/README.md

 - Privacy: The application shall provide the security of users’ credentials.
 - Portability: The system shall be environment independent.
 - Maintainability: The code shall be readable and easy to maintain.
+- The client side and server side have to use HTTP protocol to communicate.

-## Attori
+## Actors

 The users of the application will be divided into three categories: Unregistered Users, Registered Users and Admin.

 ## CAP Theorem